akraemer007/million_song/README.md

 | [S&P 500](https://finance.yahoo.com/quote/%5EGSPC/history?p=%5EGSPC)                      | Weekly market highs and lows of S&P 500 going back to 1950 | CSV                                  | [Yes](https://github.com/akraemer007/million_song/blob/master/support_files/data_snapshots/snp500_data.png)          |

 ## Potential Roadblocks

-- Failing to create reliable music sentiment score
+#### Data issues:

+I'm starting with four different data sources.
+It is possible that joining them may severely limit my dataset.
+For example, two important datasets -- Billboard and Million Song Dataset -- don't have keys to join them together.
+I will need to join on track strings.
+If my data has larger holes than I anticipate, I will pivot from the Million Song Dataset to scraping using the Spotify API.

+#### Modeling issues:

+I have never created a sentiment score.
+It is entirely possible I end up making a score that does not reflect reality.
+If this is the case, I can resort to other other scores that already exist.
-- Failing to find correlation between the stock market and music sentiment score
+Failing to find correlation between the stock market and music sentiment score would be unfortunate.

-- Matching billboard top tracks to Million Song Dataset
+## Potential Expansions

+I am starting with the stock market, but I could expand to other measures.
+There are several macroeconomic indexes to leverage.
+Furthermore, there are many big events that happen, which would be interesting to investigate, such as the election and 9/11.